ContainerSolutions/kubernetes-examples/README.md

 This might be to do a basic test of an env, find an example to tinker with, or send to someone to get them going.

 ## Sections

 `broken-*` - yamls that exemplify broken kubernetes yaml states

+## Principles

+The examples seek to be:

+- As simple as possible to illustrate the functionality

+- Self-contained (ie limited to one .yaml file)

+- Non-conflicting (eg resource names are unique)

+- Clear (eg resource names are verbose and unambiguous)

 ## Sources / Thanks To